Skip to content

 Indoor radon levels depend on the concentration of radon in the ground, details of construction of the house, the way the house is heated and ventilated and the season.
 Levels can vary widely between apparently identical houses; the only way to find out whether there is a high level of radon gas in a particular house is to measure it.

 Long term exposure to high levels of the gas has been found to cause lung cancer, especially by those people who smoke where radon is found to be more prevalent.
-In fact, it is the second major cause of lung cancer, second only to smoking.

 The UKHSA website offers advice to residents on Measuring radon, details on how to order a radon report for your address, the option of buying a radon measurement pack and guidance on how to reduce radon levels if needed.
 You can also contact them if you need further advice.